UBB-bibliometrics/search-strategies/womens_health.md

 ```

 ### 3. Health issues and diseases with a gender/sex dimension

-This part of the strategy combines words for women or gender with medical terms, mainly using the NPI field "Medicine and health".

 I tested using additional individual health terms for conditions that primarily affect women, but this added only 5 extra results for Norway in the last 5 years, only 1 relevant:
 `OR CONTAINS(LOWER([result_title]), "back pain") OR CONTAINS(LOWER([result_title]), "auto-immune") OR CONTAINS(LOWER([result_title]), "osteoporos") OR CONTAINS(LOWER([result_title]), "stroke") OR CONTAINS(LOWER([result_title]), "heart disease") OR CONTAINS(LOWER([result_title]), "skeletal") OR CONTAINS(LOWER([result_title]), "headache") OR CONTAINS(LOWER([result_title]), "migrene")